quinton11/6-armed-bandit/README.md

 - User created models consist of a map of actions to their respective weight values.
 The set of actions available are: `{A,B,C,D,E,F}`, each having individual weights.
 - The model, in training episodes, updates its weights by averaging the rewards it receives on every action.
 This is the *sample-average* action-value estimating method.
 - In testing runs, the model selects actions using a *greedy* policy.
 It checks its action value map and selects the action with the maximum return its *learnt* on previous episodes.
+- Model weights along with the score are stored in "playerweights.txt" in the executable directory.
+Format is `[model_name]  [score,...weights]`.
+Example: `Thors   23,0.2,0.4,3.9,1,0.5,2`

 **Building from source**
 - Clone repo and cd into it.